How to Send Emails to MemberPress Members in WordPress

 To send a broadcast or bulk email to members or users who are subscribed to a MemberPress membership in WordPress, follow the guide below.

-Firstly, Ensure you have MailOptin installed and activated.
+First, please make sure you have MailOptin installed and activated.

 In the WordPress Dashboard, navigate to MailOptin >> Emails, click the Add New button, and select Broadcast.